-It involves capitalizing on the firm's current strengths.
+Quadrant B and C involves capitalizing on the firm's current strengths.
 If the strengths is franchise with a particular customer group, quadrant B's strategy is to develop more product t sell to them.
 Such products don't have to be unique because the franchise will help sell them.
+Quadrant C says the firm's strength is technology - something the firm known or does especially well.
+Example are coca-cola's bottling system.
+Coming's glass skills and Hewlett packand's electronics capabilities.
+Such firms try to develop new products that exploit their technology.